jgoulah/mastering-failure/oscon2015.md

 ^ if field experts study the system, you can find the same things you would in a postmortem

 ---

 # three inflection points

-^ in the product lifecycle

----

-# Architecture Reviews
+- architecture reviews

-early feedback and discussion
+    - early feedback and discussion

----

-# Operability Reviews
+- operability reviews

-before launch
+    - hold before launching

----

-# Blameless Post Mortem
+- blameless post mortems

-after failure
+    - hold after a failure

 ---